codewarrier/codewarrier.github.io/content/posts/project-rhythm.md

 ## Choice of software

-I came across TinyGo, a variant of Go, a language that appears better suited than using C. Go has a few high level language features that would help me avoid the usual struggle with C. Although the Circuit Bluefruit can run Python, I had reservations about the code being exposed to anyone who connected it as a USB drive.
-Opting for Go also presented an opportunity for me to delve into a new programming language.
+I came across TinyGo (a variant of Go), a language that appears to be better suited for this project than C. Go has a few high level language features that would help me avoid the usual struggle with C. Although the Circuit Bluefruit can run Python, I had reservations about the code being exposed to anyone who connected it as a USB drive.
+Choosing Go also presented an opportunity for me to explore a new programming language.

-TinyGo has many features of the parent language Go, but there are a few differences.
+I also want to point out that TinyGo has many features of the parent language Go, but there are also a few differences.

 ## Initial challenge